mattrei/aframe-toggle-controls-component/README.md

 [![License](http://img.shields.io/npm/l/aframe-toggle-controls-component.svg?style=flat-square)](https://npmjs.org/package/aframe-toggle-controls-component)

 A Toggle Controls component for A-Frame.
-Toggle is _touch_ and mouse click or by any other event, like from the input mapping.
+Toggle is _touch_ and mouse click or by any other event, like from the input mapping or keydown events.

 For [A-Frame](https://aframe.io).